How to Have an Epic Family Vacation with Kids and Toddlers at Glacier National Park

 The answer?
 Going-to-the-Sun Road!

-If you don’t want to drive it yourself, the red buses are also an option (though double check if they are running in 2021).
-The red buses are more like cool large vans that have a reclinable roof and tour guides that are mesmerizingly knowledgeable about Glacier National Park and its history and wildlife.
+If you don’t want to drive the Going to the Sun Road yourself, the red buses are also an option during high season.
+The red buses are more like old-fashioned vans that have a reclinable roof and tour guides that are mesmerizingly knowledgeable about Glacier National Park and its history and wildlife.

 The main stopping point along the Going-to-the-Sun Road is Logan Pass.
 If you’re lucky you’ll be there on a clear day and the views are astounding.
 This is also where you’re likely to see mountain goats, especially if you do that aforementioned Hidden Lake Overlook hike.